-At its Periodical Meeting in Khartoum today, headed by Prime Minister Hamdok, the ministers directed that usage of mercury and cyanide has to be stopped immediately in mining operations.
-The council also ordered amendment of the agreements with companies working in the field of mining.
+At its Periodical Meeting in Khartoum today, headed by Prime Minister Abdallah Hamdok, the ministers decided that the usage of mercury and cyanide in mining operations must be halted immediately.
+The council also ordered amendment of agreements with companies working in the field of mining.

-According to the official Sudan News Agency (SUNA),the council said that a proportion the profits generated by companies have to be allocated to develop the local communities besides establishing a development fund at mining areas.
+According to the official Sudan News Agency (SUNA), the Council of Ministers said that a proportion the profits generated by companies have to be allocated to develop the local communities besides establishing a development fund at mining areas.

 The directives of the council followed a review by ministers of recent events in Talodi in South Kordofan, where public protests against the impact of mining companies have led to violent clashes with militia forces.

-The Minister of culture and Information, Faisal Salih, explained in press statement that “all available information assured no fatalities”, however, he acknowledged that there were injuries and wounded cases.
+The Minister of Information and Culture, Feisal Mohamed Salih, explained in press statement that “all available information assured no fatalities”, however, he acknowledged that there were injuries and wounded cases.

-The minister also admitted the government was “responsible from slowing down dealing with the issue”.
+He also admitted the government was “had procrastinated the issue”.

-The minister announced that the Council of Ministers have stopped the work of companies and appointed environmental supervisors among residents in the area to observe work of mining processes, and report any violations that might harm the environment.
+The Council of Ministers have now halted the work of companies and appointed environmental supervisors among residents in the area to observe work of mining processes, and report any violations that might harm the environment.

 In late September, Mohamed El Taayshi, member of the Sovereign Council, met with a delegation from Kadeer and Kalogi in South Kordofan in Khartoum.
 He called for suspension of the work of gold companies in South Kordofan.
 “If these companies are found to be involved in the death of residents and animals, and environmental pollution, they should be brought to trial and must compensate those affected.”